 Botox Side Effects: Science Reveals The Actual Truth

-Botox — also known as Botulinum toxin — is a protein made from a toxin produced by Clostridium botulinum, the bacteria associated with botulism.
+Botox — also known as botulinum toxin — is a protein made from a toxin produced by Clostridium botulinum, a bacteria associated with botulism.
 As an anti-aging treatment, Botox is injected into the facial muscles to smooth away wrinkles, especially in the top portion of the face.

 - Botox Cosmetic

 “Botox is FDA-approved to reduce the appearance of frown lines and crow’s feet by temporarily paralyzing the muscles,” says Dr. Gregory LaTrenta, a New York City plastic surgeon and clinical associate professor of surgery at the Joan and Sanford Weill Medical College of Cornell University.
 “It also has popular off-label uses such as reducing forehead lines, marionette creases around the mouth, fine upper lip lines, and reducing the appearance of bands in the neck.”

 As LaTrenta suggests, Botox injections have been “safety approved” for cosmetic purposes.
 “Since the effects of Botox only last around three to six months at best, there is complete return of muscle function in those regions of the face that were treated, and no long-lasting side effects,” adds LaTrenta.